anglowave/pumpfun-monitor/README.md

    - Extracts the token name and ticker
    - Checks if they match any keyword from `keywords.txt`
    - If matched, sends a formatted Discord webhook with token information
-   - Pings a specified user ID in Discord

 ## Discord Webhook Format